Please read first:

-There are 8 wheelchair spaces available at the A1 section, as well as 13 seats at the A2 section which can be reserved by visitors with mobility difficulties or other impairments.
+There are 8 wheelchair spaces available in the A1 section, as well as 13 seats in the A2 section which can be reserved by visitors with mobility difficulties or other impairments.

 Both wheelchair and non-wheelchair users are entitled to bring one companion with them.